leanprover/logic_and_proof_lean3/the_natural_numbers_and_induction.rst

 ----

 In fact, using classical reasoning, this is equivalent to the principle of complete induction.
 To see this, consider the contrapositive of the statement above: "if there is no smallest value for which :math:`P` holds, then :math:`P` doesn't hold of any natural number."
 Let :math:`Q(n)` be the property :math:`P` does *not* hold of :math:`n`.
 Saying that there is no smallest value for which :math:`P` holds means that, for every :math:`n`, if :math:`P` holds at :math:`n`, then it holds of some number smaller than :math:`n`; and this is equivalent to saying that, for every :math:`n`, if :math:`Q` doesn't hold at :math:`n`, then there is a smaller value for which :math:`Q` doesn't hold.
 And *that* is equivalent to saying that if :math:`Q` holds for every number less than :math:`n`, it holds for :math:`n` as well.
 Similarly, saying that :math:`P` doesn't hold of any natural number is equivalent to saying that :math:`Q` holds of every natural number.
 In other words, replacing the least element principle by its contrapositive, and replacing :math:`P` by "not :math:`Q`," we have the principle of complete induction.
-Since every statement is equivalent to its contrapositive, and every predicate as its negated version, the two principles are the same.
+Since every statement is equivalent to its contrapositive, and every predicate has its negated version, the two principles are the same.

 It is not surprising, then, that the least element principle can be used in much the same way as the principle of complete induction.
 Here, for example, is a formulation of the previous proof in these terms.
 Notice that it is phrased as a proof by contradiction.